Four weeks with live classes, daily check-ins and ADDiva support

 (Attention Deficit Hyperactivity Disorder)

-Women with ADHD are often diagnosed at midlife or menopause, when hormones go crazy.
+ADHD Women are often diagnosed at midlife or menopause, when hormones go crazy.
 But an ADDiva (pronounced “ay-dee-DEE-va”) can come out of her (disorganized) closet at any age.

 You’ll be supported with webinars from top ADHD experts, women’s transformational retreats, weekend intensive workshops and most importantly, connection with other ADHD women, as you move through the Three Big Stages of living with and loving ADHD.